The intrinsic formality of $E_n$-operads: The reduction to graph homology

 We equip each dg-module $\FGraphOp_n(r)$ with the (descending) filtration by the number of edges.
 We readily have $\FGraphOp_n(r) = \lim_s\FGraphOp_n(r)/\DGF_s\FGraphOp_n(r)$, so that our object forms a complete dg-module in the sense of~\S\ref{GraphHomology:TwistedEndComplexes:CompleteModules}.
 We can moreover provide $\FGraphOp_n(r)$ with the structure of a coaugmented commutative dg-coalgebra in complete dg-modules.
 We accordingly get that $\FGraphOp_n$ forms a complete Hopf $\Lambda$-operad.
 We have a similar result in the case of the operads $\GraphOp_n$ and $\GraphOp_n^2$.
 We explicitly define the coproduct of this coalgebra $\FGraphOp_n(r)$ by splitting graphs into disjoint unions of subgraphs of internal vertices, and keeping a copy of the external vertices in each component of this decomposition, as in the following example:

 The dg-modules $\GraphOp_n(r)$ actually form cofree cocommutative coalgebras in complete dg-modules (when we forget about differentials).
-The cogenerating module of this cofree cocommutative coalgebra is defined by the suspension of a complex of internally connected graphs $\ICGOp_n(r)$ which consists of graphs that are connected after deleting all external vertices (see~\cite{WillwacherGraphs}).
-Let us observe that the subquotients of our filtration on $\GraphOp_n(r)$ form finitely generated modules degree-wise, and this observation implies that we can associate $\GraphOp_n$ to a filtered Hopf $\Lambda$-cooperad $\GraphOp_n^c$ such that $\GraphOp_n(r) = \GraphOp_n^c(r)^{\vee}$ for any $r>0$, where we use the duality functor on dg-modules (see Proposition~\ref{GraphHomology:TwistedEndComplexes:DualHopfOperad}).
-For the algebras $\GraphOp_n^c(r)$ defining this filtered Hopf $\Lambda$-cooperads, we get the structure result $\GraphOp_n^c(r)_{\flat} = \Sym(\DGSigma^{-1}\ICGOp_n^c(r)_{\flat})$, where we use the subscript $\flat$ to mark the forgetting of differentials, and we again use the notation $\ICGOp_n^c(r)$ for a dg-module such that $\ICGOp_n(r) = \ICGOp_n^c(r)^{\vee}$, for any $r>0$.
+The cogenerating module of this cofree cocommutative coalgebra is defined by the suspension of a complex of internally connected graphs $\ICGOp_n(r)$ which consists of graphs that are connected after deleting all external vertices (see~\cite[\S 3.2, p.
+689]{WillwacherGraphs}).
+Let us observe that the subquotients of our filtration on $\GraphOp_n(r)$ form modules of finite rank over the ground field degree-wise, and this observation implies that we can associate $\GraphOp_n$ to a filtered Hopf $\Lambda$-cooperad $\GraphOp_n^c$ such that $\GraphOp_n(r) = \GraphOp_n^c(r)^{\vee}$ for any $r>0$, where we use the duality functor on dg-modules (see Proposition~\ref{GraphHomology:TwistedEndComplexes:DualHopfOperad}).
+Then we have an identity of graded commutative algebras $\GraphOp_n^c(r)_{\flat} = \Sym(\DGSigma^{-1}\ICGOp_n^c(r)_{\flat})$, for each $r>0$, where we use the subscript $\flat$ to mark the forgetting of differentials, and we again use the notation $\ICGOp_n^c(r)$ for a dg-module such that $\ICGOp_n(r) = \ICGOp_n^c(r)^{\vee}$.